Education Programs

 Alien Extremes

-From organisms who prefer the furthest depths of the ocean to nearly microscopic organisms living in the saltiest lakes, the world is filled with strange and mysterious organisms known as extremophiles.
+From organisms that prefer the furthest depths of the ocean, to nearly microscopic organisms living in the saltiest lakes, the world is filled with strange and mysterious organisms known as extremophiles.
 However, our planet may not be the only place to harbor such fascinating life forms.
-Dive deep into the ocean with us to begin uncovering the mysteries of some of Earth’s most intriguing organisms and learn why scientists think our planet may not be the only one they call home.
+Dive deep into the ocean with us to begin uncovering the mysteries of some of Earth’s most intriguing organisms.

 Standards: SAST6, SB5, SMI7, HS-LS4-4